marmelab/react-admin/README.md

 # admin-on-rest

-An frontend Framework for building admin applications on top of REST services, using React, Redux and Material UI.
+An frontend Framework for building admin applications on top of REST services, using ES6, React and Material UI.

-## Philosophy

-This library is like a box of Legos: it contains the components and the instructions, but you'll have to assemble them in order to have a working admin.
-Don't worry, it's fast.
-The benefits of this approach are that you can change whatever part you're not satisfied with, and that you can adapt to any RESTful backend dialect without pain.

-## Requirements

-In order to start building an admin with admin-on-rest, you must be familiar with the following:

-* ES6
-* React
-* React Router
-* Redux
-* A Redux side effect library (redux-thunk, redux-saga, redux-promise)

 ## Example